 SYMPTOM CORRECTIVE ACTION 12.
 The FAULT 1 or FAULT 2 fault lamp lights.
 Engine shuts down immediately, engine runs for several seconds and then shuts down, or engine continues to run.
 12. The standard undesignated fault functions are programmed to shut down the set when a fault is sensed.
 Fault 1 is time delayed while Fault 2 is immediate.
 The nature of the fault is an optional selection that is determined when the set installation is designed.
 The undesignated fault functions may also be programmed for non-shutdown or non-time delay.
-13. Fault lamp lights but no fault exists.
+Fault lamp lights but no fault exists.
 Engine gauges show oil pressure, engine temperature, and frequency (speed) are within normal limits.
-The monitor board or a sensor may be at fault.
-Contact an Onan Dealer or Distributor for service.
+13. The monitor board or a sensor may be at fault.
+Contact your Dealer or Distributor for service.
 14. Engine starts from generator control panel but will not start automatically or from a remote panel.
 (Note: The Run/Stop/Remote switch must be in the Remote position for automatic or remote starting).
-Remote circuit breaker is tripped, Reset breaker and restart.
-Contact an Onan Dealer or Distributor if breaker trips after resetting.
+14. Remote circuit breaker is tripped, Reset breaker and restart.
+Contact your Dealer or Distributor if breaker trips after resetting.
 15. Engine will not crank.
 15. Indicates possible fault with control or starting system.
 Check for the following conditions: a.
 Fault lamp on.
 Correct fault and reset control. b.
 Poor battery cable connections.
 Clean the battery cable terminals and tighten all connections. c.
 Discharged or defective battery.
 Recharge or replace the battery. d.
-Contact an Onan Dealer or Distributor 16.
-No AC output voltage. for assistance if none of the above.
-16. Field breaker is tripped.
+Contact your Dealer or Distributor for assistance if none of the above.
+16. No AC output voltage.
+Field breaker is tripped.
 Reset breaker.
-10. 110 No output Foliago.
-Contact an Onan Dealer or Distributor if voltage build up causes breaker to trip.
+Contact your Dealer or Distributor if voltage build up causes breaker to trip.
 17. Green RUN lamp does not light following engine start-up.
-Indicates possible Start/Disconnect relay failure.
-Contact an Onan Dealer or Distributor for assistance.
+17. Indicates possible Start/Disconnect relay failure.
+Contact your Dealer or Distributor for assistance.

-^{ - 12-}Light Panel Only.
+- 12-Light Panel Only.